jillesvangurp/kt-search/manual/DocumentManipulation.md

 // read
 val doc = client.getDocument("myindex", resp.id)
-  // source is a JsonDoc, which you can deserialize
+  // to get the TestDoc, use this extension function
-  // with an extension function .source.parse<TestDoc>()
+  // this works on the _source field in the response .document<TestDoc>()

 // update
 client.indexDocument(